[?] Subscribe To This Site

 The tajinaste is an endemic flora

-found at 1400 meters of altitude in Cañadas del Teide, Tenerife, Canary Islands, Spain.
+found mostly at 1400 meters of altitude in the Cañadas del Teide, Tenerife, Canary Islands, Spain.

-Geographically, this indigenous plant of the echineum family grows on an island in the Atlantic.
+Geographically, this indigenous plant of the echineum family grows best on Tenerife Island.

-Another variety is the blue tajinaste.
-In my page Tenerife which you may also find in the Index you may see a whole valley in the Cañadas, lit up with fully flowering tajinastes.
+Another variety is the blue Tajinaste.
+In my page Tenerife which you may also find in the Index you may see a whole valley in the Cañadas, lit up with fully flowering Tajinastes.
+There even is one with white flowers.

 It's true that wildfires may cause such change indirectly when landslides follow.
 But a lot of soil needs shifting and, changing.